imaddyx/Udacity-Nano-Degree-Capstone-Project/README.md

-# Data Scientist Capstone Project
+# Data Scientist Udacity Capstone Project

 You can read the article from this [link](https://medium.com/@bcsf14.28/starbucks-offer-data-analysis-247d1d629637).

-You can check the jupyter notebook in the `Data_Scientist_Capstone_Project.ipynb` to get the full code.
+You can check the jupyter notebook in the `Starbucks_Capstone_notebook.ipynb` to get the full code.

 ---